You’ve decided to start a business blog. This is excellent news, and welcome.

 Focus on helping and informing your audience with your business blog.
 You want to create searchable content that gets found on a Google search.
 People want you to talk to them, and if what you write gives them an answer, they’ll get the impression you know stuff.

 Adding graphics, video and various different mediums are a brilliant way to make your blog interesting and engaging.
 And it’s not just about organic traffic.
 You can repurpose your content in so many different ways.

-6. Make ’em laugh (if you wanna)
+6. Make ’em laugh (if you wanna).

 You don’t have to make anyone laugh.